 Margaret Fitzgibbon has been a DVFREE Coordinator and Senior Trainer for Shine since June 2019.
 Margaret has over 20 years of experience working in not-for-profit organisations as a trainer and coach for adult learners.
 Her various roles have involved the building of capacity of families; programme management and community development, and community consultation and integration.
 Throughout these roles she has worked directly with families experiencing domestic violence, and has recognized that education is a vital part of a multi-faceted community approach to create violence-free communities.
 Previously, Margaret worked for HIPPY (Home Interaction Programme for Parents and Youngsters) for 17 years, most recently as a Manager for Great Potentials Foundation/HIPPY NZ, training, supporting and advising 41 HIPPY Site Coordinators throughout New Zealand.
 During this time she developed a comprehensive training package for HIPPY NZ and completed a Graduate Diploma in Higher Education.

-Rachel Williamson is a DVFREE Trainer, based in Christchurch.
-She has a long association with Shine, dating from 2005 when she volunteered as an advocate working with domestic violence victims, before becoming an employee.
-In her staff role, she worked with Shine advocates to produce research reports and other written information for Shine clients and external audiences.
-Since then, she has also worked as an English and Media Studies teacher in a number of secondary schools and been an external examiner for NCEA.
+Dr Rachel Williamson is a Senior DVFREE Trainer, based in Christchurch/Ōtautahi.
+In 2005, she volunteered with Shine as an advocate for victims of domestic violence referred by local police and Auckland Hospital.
+She then became a Shine employee, working with advocates to produce research reports and other resources for Shine clients and external audiences.
+Since then, she has worked as an English and Media Studies teacher in a number of secondary schools and an external examiner for NCEA.
 She has also been a tutor, guest-lecturer, and marker at tertiary level.
-Rachel holds a postgraduate diploma in secondary teaching, a Masters degree in English and Women's Studies, and is currently undertaking her PhD.
-She has presented her research at international conferences and has a forthcoming book chapter in an academic collection.
+Rachel holds a postgraduate diploma in secondary teaching, a Masters degree in English and Women's Studies, and a PhD in Cultural Studies.
+She has published her research in academic journals and peer-reviewed book collections, and also presented at international conferences.
+Her research is interdisciplinary in nature, focusing on the intersections between representation and embodied lived experiences, particularly in relation to women's experiences.